Jarzka/stylefy/README.md

              ::stylefy/auto-prefix #{:border-radius}})
 ```

-This generates a CSS class in which border-radius is prefixed with the given values (webkit, moz and o).
+When using this style, a CSS class generated in which border-radius is prefixed with the given values (webkit, moz and o).

 ## Media queries